 The idea of putting a ban on infant walkers is hardly new, with Canada banning them in 2004.

 Even with tighter regulations and clear warnings printed on the toy, serious injuries are still occurring.
 Broken bones, fractured skulls, burns, even drownings – infant walkers are behind some horrific and completely avoidable injuries.
 So why do we keep using them?
 People used to think they helped babies learn how to walk quicker, but that has since been disproven.
-There are even studies showing they might slow development.
 All this sort of begs the question of if you really need one, or if there’s something else that might do the job.

 What if I already have one?